|

 "It is dank down here," said Haldir, looking around

-of Arda is pressing on our heads."
+were pressing on our heads."

-"Yes," agreed Legolas.
+"Yes," Legolas agreed.
 "But," he added, "Eowyn

-the confinement will not trouble her so much
+confinement will not trouble her so much."

-At last the staircase ended, and the rescuers stepped out into
+At last, the staircase ended, and the rescuers stepped out into

 a low, broad cave.
 Legolas raised his torch.
 Strange rock formations